blankworker1/BYOB/NODE.md

 Compare this height to a public Testnet4 block explorer (e.g., mempool.space/testnet4) to confirm your node is fully synced.

+10. **Clean Up Firewall**

+For maximum security, you can now delete the Ingress Rule for Port 80 in the Oracle Console Security List, as all access will go through Tailscale.

 ---

 ## Workshop: Sharing Tailscale Access